minosg/picrypt/README.md

 * Can produce 8 and 16 bytes unlock codes.
 * Supports encryption of multiple directories using the same key.
 * Systemd suport, directories can be automatically unlocked on start-up.
+* Supports custom user input from command line, with an authentication token as extra security againist bruteforce attacks.

 ## Planned Featrues